INTEL-TAU: A Color Constancy Dataset: Introduction

-With the advancement of machine learning in general and deep learning in particular, many machine learning-based approaches have been proposed for color constancy \cite{7298702, 22, 44, DSN, Barron2015ConvolutionalCC, 34, f1, f2}.
-However, machine learning-based approaches usually require a large amount of data for training and evaluation.
-Acquiring labeled datasets for illumination estimation is a challenging task \cite{Hemrit2018RehabilitatingTC}, as in order to extract the ground truth illumination of a scene, a ColorChecker chart needs to be included in the scene.
+With the advancement of machine learning in general and deep learning in particular, many machine learning-based approaches have been proposed for color constancy \cite{7298702,4664624, 22, 44, DSN, Barron2015ConvolutionalCC, 34, f1, mine}.
+However, machine learning-based approaches, especially methods relying on \acp{CNN}, usually have a large number of parameters that need to be optimized for solving the illumination estimation problem.
+Thus, training such models require a large amount of labeled data for training and evaluation.
+Moreover, The performance of such methods in the test scenario heavily depends on the quality and the diversity of the data seen during the training process.
+However, acquiring labeled datasets for illumination estimation is a challenging task \cite{Hemrit2018RehabilitatingTC}, as in order to extract the ground truth illumination of a scene, a ColorChecker chart needs to be included in the scene.
 In addition, after the introduction of \acf{GDPR} act \cite{voigt2017eu} in Europe, data privacy in datasets needs to be addressed and sensitive information needs to be masked.

 In this paper, we propose a new INTEL-TAU dataset for color constancy research.
 The dataset contains 7022 high-resolution images and it is by far the largest publicly available high-resolution dataset for training and evaluation of color constancy algorithms.
 Furthermore, all recognizable faces, license plates, and other privacy sensitive information have been carefully masked.
 Thus, the dataset is now fully \ac{GDPR} compliant.
 A subset of 1558 images of the current dataset was previously published as Intel-TUT dataset \cite{17}, but had to be retracted due to its \ac{GDPR} non-compliance.
 Images in INTEL-TAU dataset were collected using three different cameras: Canon 5DSR, Nikon D810, and Mobile Sony IMX135.
 The images contain both field and lab scenes.
 The dataset has mainly real scenes along with some lab printouts with the corresponding white point information.
-The black level was subtracted from all the scenes and the saturation points were normalized.
+The black level was subtracted from all the scenes and the saturation points, i.e., where the incident light at a pixel causes one of the color channels of the camera sensor to respond at its maximum value producing an undesirable artifact, were normalized.
 This dataset is suitable for scene and camera-invariance estimation of color constancy algorithms.

 The rest of this paper is organized as follows.
 First, we review the available color constancy datasets in Section \ref{sec:relatedwork}.
 In Section \ref{sec:datasetdescription}, we describe the proposed dataset and highlight its main novelties.
 We propose several protocols for using this dataset for illumination estimation research in Section \ref{exprotocols}.
 In Section \ref{sec:experimentalresults}, we evaluate the performance of several baseline and recently proposed color constancy algorithms on the proposed dataset.
 We conclude the paper in Section \ref{sec:conclusion}.